It may surprise you to learn that the TSA does not actively check for drugs.

 Today, millimeter wave scanners are more commonly used in airports in the USA.

-The TSA does not require passengers to present their medication or even notify a TSA agent about any medication they are flying with.
+The TSA requires passengers to inform a TSA agent about any medication they are flying with and to separate them from their other belongings before screening.

-The exception is medically required liquids, which are subject to additional screening, and are not limited to the standard number of liquid ounces you are allowed to bring on a plane in your carry on bags.
+Additionally, medically required liquids are subject to additional screening, and are not limited to the standard number of liquid ounces you are allowed to bring on a plane in your carry on bags.

 While the TSA does not require any medication to be in prescription bottles, state laws about the labeling of prescription medication apply.